 Ghislaine Pages (left) and Patrice Pages (right)

-While travelling between different places of tastings organized by Union des Grands Crus de Bordeaux, we were accommodated at Fourcas Dupré in Listrac.
-This property has 46 ha of "red" vines in one block, planted with 44% each of both Cabernet Sauvignon and Merlot, 10% Cabernet Franc and 2% Petit Verdot.
-Vines are on average 30 years old.
-The property is run by two Pages brothers, Ghislain who does the commercial things marketing and sale) and Patrice who makes the wine.
+While traveling between different places of tastings organized by Union des Grands Crus de Bordeaux, we were accommodated at Fourcas Dupré in Listrac.
+This property has 46 ha of "red" vines in one block, planted with 44% each Cabernet Sauvignon and Merlot, 10% Cabernet Franc and 2% Petit Verdot.
+Vines are, on average, 30 years old.
+The property is run by two Pages brothers, Ghislain who does the commercial things marketing and sale) and Patrice, who makes the wine.

 Fourcas Duprée is stable wine, worth its appellation, but not reaching heights of classified growths in Haut Medoc.
-2014 vintage here was quite successful and I rated it 90p (see UGCB tasting at Rauzan Gassies).
+The 2014 vintage here was quite successful, and I rated it 90p (see UGCB tasting at Rauzan Gassies).
 We tasted some other wines at the property:

 2009 red - truffles, good structure, a bit jammy fruit, acidity is very present, needs some time to mature.
 89p.